- Computer Science Required Courses (46 credits) - A grade of C (2.0)

 - Technical Electives (6 credits)

-Designed to broaden the student's technical background in quantitative
+Designed to broaden the student technical background in quantitative

 methods.
 Courses may be chosen from "N" science courses or from Accounting 201 and 202.

-Also courses taken in an approved minor may be used here with departmental approval.
+Courses taken in an approved minor may be used here with departmental approval.
+Here is a short presentation on choosing technical electives.

 - General Education -- See appropriate catalog.

-- Students must achieve a minimum grade of a C in any CS course used as
+- Students must achieve a minimum grade of a C or better in any CS course used as

 a prerequisite to another CS course.

-Students under the 2010-2012 catalog must achieve a C or better in all CS courses and all CS prerequisite courses.
+Students must achieve a minimum C or better in all required Computer Science Math courses and all Math prerequisite courses.

-Students under the 2010-2012 catalog must pass the exit exam in order to graduate.
+Students must pass the CS Exit exam in order to graduate.

 - Students must successfully complete a minimum of 120 credits